phoenix492/StrangeJourney/REJECTED_MODS.md

 #### Create Dreams & Desires
 Doesn't work on 1.20.1 w/ Create 6.
 Was unfinshed and lacking in features on this version anyway due to ongoing rewrite.

+#### Distraction Free Recipes
+VERY bad practice mod, Jar-In-Jars the entirety of Sinytra Connector and Forgified Fabric API.
+What the fuck?